Netflix/falcor/README.md

 ## Why use Falcor?

+Falcor uses an architecture which is ideal for web applications that retrieve all or most of their data from a single domain and have a data model that changes infrequently (more reads than writes).
+For these types of applications, Falcor can be a better choice than either REST or RPC.

 Four years ago, Netflix attempted to build a RESTful API.
 The goal was to get two desirable properties of RESTful architectures: Cache Coherence and Loose Coupling.
+Gradually the impracticality of rest became clear.
+Latency was much too high And message sizes were much too large, particularly for mobile

 ### Cache Coherence

 The **Netflix UI is primarily a browsing problem.** Although we frequently add new titles for our members to enjoy, the catalog is unlikely to change substantially within the period of a single user's session (1-3 hours).
 That means that the average user session is spent browsing through a large, static catalog.
 It is precisely these types of problems that benefit greatly from caching.

-When you maintain a cache, it is important for the cache to be coherent.
+When you maintain a cache, it is important for the cache to remain coherent.
 Cache coherence means that the data in the local cache is up-to-date with the changes on the server.
 Failure to ensure cache coherence can cause stale data to be displayed to the user.
 Imagine rating "House of Cards" in the "Recently Watched" list only to find that your rating is not reflected in the same title when it appears in "New Releases."

 ![alt text](http://netflix.github.io/falcor/staledata.png "Stale Data")

-RESTful systems achieve Cache Coherence by ensuring that data at only one resource.
-This makes it possible to update the data in the client cache and server using a single PUT.
+RESTful systems achieve Cache Coherence by ensuring that data appears in only one resource.
 For Netflix this meant creating a separate resource for each individual title.

 http://netflix.com/title/23432